Niteroiense FC: Consolidation in Niterói football (1925–1950)

-At the end of the 1920s, the club moved to a new field on Rua Visconde de Sepetiba, in downtown Niterói, where it also established its social headquarters next to the pitch.
-In 1937, it won the Campeonato Niteroiense, a title shared with Fonseca after both teams ended the round-robin stage tied, and all four playoff matches also finished without a winner.
+In 1937, it was crowned champion of the Campeonato Niteroiense, a title that was shared with Fonseca after both teams finished level in the round-robin standings.
+The tiebreaker was decided through a best-of-three series, in which the first match ended in a draw, the second was won by Fonseca, and the third by Nictheroyense; with parity still persisting, a final playoff match was subsequently held, ending in a 1–1 draw, which led to the division of the title.

-In 1943, the club’s name was updated to Niteroiense Futebol Clube, accompanied by changes to its crest, in accordance with the 1943 Portuguese Spelling Reform that altered the official spelling of the city’s name from "Nictheroy" to "Niterói".
+In 1943, the club's name was updated to Niteroiense Futebol Clube, accompanied by changes to its crest, in accordance with the 1943 Portuguese Spelling Reform that altered the official spelling of the city's name from "Nictheroy" to "Niterói".
+In 1949, the club was recognized as a public utility.